Are you comfortable getting dirty while working with tools and heavy machinery? If yes, a career as a plumber might be perfect for you.

-Different plumbing classes require different types of plumbing licenses to perform the plumbing job in Australia.
+Different plumbing classes require additional licenses to perform the plumbing job in Australia.
 Thus, you need to decide on the area of specialization before you apply for a plumbing license.

-Along with submitting a license application form, you need to pass an examination that assesses your knowledge and skills in plumbing.
+Along with submitting a license application form, you need to pass an examination assessing your knowledge and plumbing skills.

-Once you obtain a plumbing license, you can begin working in your chosen specialization field in NSW.
+Once you obtain a plumbing license, you can begin working in your chosen specialization in NSW.

-To legally work as a plumber in Queensland, you need to get qualified by completing a Certificate III in Plumbing course through TAFE QLD.
+To legally work as a plumber in Queensland, you must get qualified by completing a Certificate III in Plumbing course through TAFE QLD.
 While you complete the course, you can simultaneously undertake and complete a plumbing apprenticeship of 4 years.